WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-server-api.md

 #### Success response body:

-* `quotes` - list of objects which define available convertation quotes
+* `quotes` - list of objects which define available conversion quotes
     * `id` - quote ID to be used for convert request.
     * `fromAmount` - amount of token being sent on sending chain.
     * `fromChainId` - ID of sending chain.
-    * `fromToken` - object metadata of sending token same as from `List of tokens available for convertation`.
+    * `fromToken` - object metadata of sending token same as from `List of tokens available for conversion`.
     * `fromAddress` - source address.
     * `toAmount` - amount of token to be received on the destination chain.
     * `toChainId` - ID of destination chain.
-    * `toToken` - object metadata of receiving token same as from `List of tokens available for convertation`.
+    * `toToken` - object metadata of receiving token same as from `List of tokens available for conversion`.
     * `toAddress` - destination address.

 #### Response error codes: